-In this example, the cloud administrator adds one or more machines as a single deployment and creates a blueprint as part of the workload onboarding plan.
+In this example, a cloud administrator adds two machines as a single deployment and creates a blueprint as part of the workload onboarding plan.

 Verify that you have the required user role.
 See What are the Cloud Assembly user roles.

 Create and prepare a Cloud Assembly project.

 Create a project, add users, and assign user roles in the project.
 See WordPress use case: create a project.

 Create an Amazon Web Services cloud account in designated regions for the project.
 See WordPress use case: add cloud accounts.

 The Amazon Web Services cloud account in this workflow is assumed to contain machines that were deployed before the cloud account was added to Cloud Assembly and by an application other than Cloud Assembly.

 Verify that the Machines page contains the machines that you want to onboard; the machine Origin column indicates that they have been Discovered.
 See Machine Resources.

 - Go to .

 - Click New Onboarding Plan and enter values.

 Sample onboarding plan for AWS machine for OurCo-AWS cloud account